Kootenay Boundary Division of Family Practice

 Interior Health Home & Community Care Services

-Interior Health's Home & Community Care Services > provides a variety of at-home and community services to support those living with acute, chronic, rehabilitative , or palliative health care needs.
+Offers a variety of at-home & community services to seniors & people with acute, chronic, palliative or rehabilitative health care needs.
+Learn more >

 Chronic Pain